Kishmish

-Kishmish is a 2022 Indian Bengali-language romantic comedy film written and directed by Rahool Mukherjee.
+Kishmish is a 2022 Indian Bengali-language romantic comedy film written and directed by Rahoul Mukherjiee.
 This film is jointly produced by Dev Entertainment Ventures and M. K. Media.
 The film stars Dev and Rukmini Maitra.
 The supporting cast includes Kharaj Mukherjee, Anjana Basu, June Malia and Kamaleshwar Mukherjee.

 Plot

 After failing in the school examinations, Tintin goes to college where he meets Rohini, a topper girl in his batch.
 Gradually they fell in love.
 They both want to get married but somehow, they couldn't manage their parents.
 Then a series of events happen in their life which make the situation more complex.